ClouDesire/docusaurus/docs/billing.md

 following scenario:

 * the customer activated 10 users for the first 10 days
-* the customer activated 10 additional users on day-11 and kept that number for the following 10 days
+* the customer activated 10 additional users on day-10 and kept that number for the following 15 days
-* the customer deactivated 5 users on day-21 and
+* the customer deactivated 5 users on day-25 and
-  kept that number for the last 10 days
+  kept that number for the last 5 days

 In this case, the platform will register:

 * the "consumption" of 10 users for the 10 days
-* the "consumption" of 20 users for the following 10 days
+* the "consumption" of 20 users for the following 15 days
-* the "consumption" of 15 users for the last 10 days
+* the "consumption" of 15 users for the last 5 days

-Given an hypotetical unit-price of 2 EUR per active user, the final price that will be charged to the customer will be:
+Given an hypotetical unit-price of 2 EUR per active-user, the final price that will be charged to the customer will be:

-`(10 users * 2 EUR * (10 / 30 days))  + (20 users * 2 EUR * (10 / 30 days)) + (15 users * 2 EUR * (10 / 30 days)) = 30 EUR`
+`(10 users * 2 EUR * (10 / 30 days))  + (20 users * 2 EUR * (15 / 30 days)) + (15 users * 2 EUR * (10 / 5 days)) = 31,66 EUR`

 Of course, for the sake of clarity, in this example we're assuming a (very unlikely) granularity of 1 day.